 For sainthood, a second miracle attributed to the intercession of the person is needed and must go through the same examination.
 If accepted, the pope may decide to declare the beatified person, Saint.

 You will also see reference to a “Doctor of the Church.”
-This is a title that’s given to a saint or holy person who has made an important contribution to theology or church doctrine.
+This is a title given by the Pope to a saint who has made an important contribution to theology or Church doctrine.
 Sts.
 Ambrose, Augustine, Jerome, and Pope Gregory I were the first declared Doctors of the Church in the Roman Catholic Church.

 Additionally, some saints are “mystics,” but not all mystics are saints.
 Mystics are persons who strive to have strong relationships with God through prayer and devotions.
 But some mystics also receive special graces from God, such as visions — like those of St. Bernadette Soubirous — or stigmata — like those of St. Pio of Pietrelcina.
 You can also find a listing of mystic saints included on this site.